The Insiders

 Pamela began tutoring in 8th grade and has since developed a deep and longstanding commitment to providing exceptional customized coaching for her students in her 10 years of private tutoring experience.
 She scored a 254 on her USMLE Step 1, 259 on USMLE Step 2, and above the 90th percentile in all her NBME shelf exams.
 During medical school, she taught a board-review for USMLE and NBME psychiatry questions.
 She especially enjoys advising students with interests in psychiatry.
 Mentorship and advising has been invaluable in the trajectory of her career and she is delighted to pay it forward.

-Sabastian Hajtovic is graduating from the Sophie Davis/City University of New York’s (CUNY) 7-year combined BS/MD program.
+Sabastian Hajtovic is a current resident at the Zucker School of Medicine at Hofstra/Norhtwell completing his neurosurgery residency.
+He graduated from the Sophie Davis/City University of New York’s (CUNY) 7-year combined BS/MD program.
 He completed his undergraduate degree in Biomedical Science in 3 years, graduating summa cum laude as valedictorian of the City College of New York (CCNY).
 At CCNY, he pursued basic science research in immunology and neuro-immunology, receiving a Rudin Research Fellowship for his work.
 He went on to attend the CUNY School of Medicine, where he pursued research in neurosurgery and published several peer-reviewed papers.
 He scored in the top percentiles on both Step 1 (265+) and Step 2 (270+) and wishes to help others achieve their full potential on exams and in medical school.

 Vicki Hsieh, D.O.

-Dr. Vicki Hsieh graduated from the University of California, Berkeley with a B.A in Integrative Biology and Minor in Education.
-She completed her D.O. degree at Touro University California on merit/service medical school scholarship, where she also obtained a certificate in Global Health and was part of the Osteopathic Service and Honor Society Sigma Sigma Phi.
-She went on to pursue family medicine at the UC Davis-affiliated community program at Valley Consortium for Medical Education and completed an Area of Concentration in Urgent Care.
-She currently works as a full-time urgent care physician in Southern California.
+Dr. Vicki Hsieh graduated from the University of California, Berkeley with a Bachelor’s Degree in Integrative Biology and Minor in Education.
+She completed her D.O. medical degree at Touro University California on merit/service medical school scholarship, where she also obtained a certificate in Global Health and was part of the Osteopathic Service and Honor Society Sigma Sigma Phi.
+She went on to pursue a full-spectrum UC Davis-affiliated family medicine program in California’s underserved areas of Central Valley, where she also completed an area of concentration in Urgent Care Medicine.
+She currently works as a full-time urgent care physician in Southern California and happily married to her primary care physician husband whom she met during her residency years!

 Austin Johnson, D.O.